-- To introduce students with basic concepts of operating system, its functions and services. - To provide the basic concepts of process management and synchronization. - To familiarize the dead lock issues. - To understand the various memory management schemes. - To give exposure over mass storage structures and system protection.
+- To introduce basic concepts of the operating system, its functions and services. - To elaborate on the concepts of process management and synchronization. - To expose issues with deadlocks. - To familiarize with memory management schemes. - To discuss mass storage structures and system protection.